-There are no family relationships between any of the executive officers or directors of Lazard.
+There are no family relationships between any of the executive officers or directors of Lazard Ltd. Mr. Jones serves as a trustee of two trusts created by Mr. Wasserstein for the benefit of his family, which we refer to in this prospectus as the "Wasserstein family trusts."
+The voting power of the shares of our common stock issuable upon exchange of the LAZ-MD Holdings exchangeable interests held in the Wasserstein family trusts is vested in Mr. Jones and members of Mr. Wasserstein's family, as trustees.
 There are no restrictions under Bermuda law as to nationality or professional qualifications for directors.
-However, exempted companies such as Lazard must comply with Bermuda resident representation provisions under the Companies Act, which, as a company whose shares are listed on an appointed stock exchange, including the NYSE, require Lazard to have a resident representative.
-The resident representative is responsible for making a report to the Bermuda Registrar of Companies in the event he or she becomes aware that Lazard has committed a breach of any provision of the Companies Act or where any issue or transfer of shares of Lazard have been effected in contravention of any other statute regulating the issue or transfer of shares.
+However, exempted companies such as Lazard Ltd must comply with Bermuda resident representation provisions under the Companies Act, which, as a company whose shares are listed on an appointed stock exchange, including the NYSE, require Lazard Ltd to have a resident representative.
+The resident representative is responsible for making a report to the Bermuda Registrar of Companies in the event he or she becomes aware that Lazard Ltd has committed a breach of any provision of the Companies Act or where any issue or transfer of shares of Lazard Ltd have been effected in contravention of any other statute regulating the issue or transfer of shares.